HappyRay/testscribe/docs/index.markdown

 4. [Optional] Use the generated test files for debugging, regression tests, etc.
 The file locations can be found in the output.
+The tests are based on the [pytest](https://docs.pytest.org/) test framework.

 # Command line help
 Use the --help option to display help information from a command line.